ValentinBischof/RealFuels-Stock/GameData/RealFuels-Stock/Bluedog_DB/readme.txt

 These are engine and tank configurations for BDB 1.8 and some part mods meant to be integrated with BDB such as Hephaistos and the X-20 Moroz.

+If you're updating your RF BDB configuration from 1.1 to 1.2 delete everything inside the GameData\RealFuels-Stock\Bluedog_DB  and place the contents of the zip in your GameData\RealFuels-Stock\ folder.

 Configs are based on the original BDB RF for BDB 1.6.
 Thrust is based on BDB values and scaled RO values for extra configs.
 Tested at 3.2x scale.

 Variable tank sizes from newer BDB parts using B9PartSwitch aren't supported.
 As a workaround each tank is duplicated, sensibly renamed and their B9PartSwitch selection limited.